Unexpected Family Update Take 2 & How to Grieve with God

 “I am my beloved’s and my beloved is mine…” Song of Solomon 6:4

-If I have nothing else, I have Jesus and He will never leave me.
-He heals me through COMMUNITY and the intimate times just me and Him.
+If you and I have nothing else, we have Jesus and He will never leave us.
+He heals us through COMMUNITY and the intimate times just us and Him.

 And that’s what life is all about.